Operational center overseeing the energy plant

 Strong experience in remote operations

 Adven has decades of experience in the remote operating and monitoring of energy plants.
 The operational center has been in operation since 1983, and some of the employees have been working there since the beginning.
-Problem-solving skills and extensive expertise in the energy technology field is required from the centre’s employees.
+Problem-solving skills and extensive expertise in the energy technology field is required from the center’s employees.
 Years of experience has helped to create excellent operating models.

 – We are monitoring plants of several different types.
 We use our expertise as a team to take care of different fault and operation situations, says Korhonen.
 Together with skilled plant operators, the control room provides its customers with the most undisturbed and cost-efficient energy production possible.
 With this group, everything is under control!